 The prophetic cloak of Elijah rested on Elisha at the beginning of the second book of Kings.
 But before we start reading through the comprehensive, historic outline of the decline of the kingdoms of Judah and Israel, we see a series of God's miracles, carried out through Elisha the prophet, demonstrating the compassionate heart of the Lord for fallen man and His mighty power to heal.

-We read that "Naaman was captain of the army of the king of Aram.
+We read: "Naaman was captain of the army of the king of Aram.
 He was a great man with his master, and highly respected, because by him the Lord had given victory to Aram.
-The man was also a valiant warrior - but Naaman was a leper".
+The man was also a valiant warrior - but Naaman was a leper."

 His healing was because Naaman believed God.
-God is able to do mighty things in each of our lives if we too will only believe. life - ALL things are possible to the one who trusts in the Lord with all their heart.
-ALL things are possible when we do not lean to our own limited understanding.
+God is able to do mighty things in each of our lives if we too will only believe.
+ALL things are possible to the one who trusts in the Lord with all their heart.
+ALL things are possible when we do not lean on our own limited understanding.

 Heavenly Father, thank You for the beautiful story of Naaman the Syrian general, who was also a leper.
-Thank You that by God's grace, he was used to bring many souls to a knowledge of the goodness and grace of God, when he believed the word of his little servant girl, obeyed the instruction of Elisha the prophet and trusted the God of Abraham, Isaac and Jacob to heal him.
-How we praise You that it is not Your will that any should perish but that all should come to a knowledge of You - and Jesus Christ Whom You have sent to be our sacrifice for sin.
-Help me to be like that little servant girl and be ready and willing to tell others that Jesus died for their sin, that He rose again and is seated on the right hand of the Father and is coming again in glory to judge the living and the dead.
+Thank You that by God's grace, he believed the words of his little servant girl, obeyed the instruction of Elisha the prophet, and trusted the God of Abraham, Isaac, and Jacob, to heal him.
+How wonderful that he was used to bring many souls to a knowledge of the goodness and grace of God.
+Lord, how I praise You that it is not Your will that any should perish, but that all should come to a knowledge of You.
+Help me to be like that little servant girl and be ready and willing to tell others that Jesus died for their sin, that He rose again, is seated at the right hand of the Father, and is coming again in glory to judge the living and the dead.
 Thank You that whosoever believes on Him will not perish but have everlasting life.
-AMEN.
+In Jesus' name, AMEN